AliBerkKaraarslan/Tetris/README.md

 ## Game Modes:
 Currently there is two game modes. "new" and "classic".
 To change the game mode, set "gameMode" variable as "new" or "classic".

 "classic" -> Original NES mode.
 There is no hold and hard drop mechanics.
-Also it is not shows where the tetromino will fall.
+Also it does not show where the tetromino will fall.

 "new" -> Current Tetris mode.
 Allows to hold and hard drop mechanics.
 Also shows where the tetromino will fall.